KoesGroup/Snakemake_trinity/README.md

 # Content
 - Snakefile containing the targeted output and the rules to generate them from the input files.
 - config/ , folder containing the configuration files making the Snakefile adaptable to any input files, genome and parameter for the rules.
+- sampleSheets folder containing the tab-searated sample descriptions and files(and path to)
 - envs/, folder containing the environments needed for the Snakefile to run.
 Need to make one specifically for MACS2 as MACS2 uses python 2.7 following the information found [here](https://groups.google.com/forum/#!searchin/snakemake/macs%7Csort:relevance/snakemake/60txGSq81zE/NzCUTdJ_AQAJ).
+- To be added: fasqs folder containing the raw single-end reads.

 # Usage